Mission creep: Non-military examples

 Another example of a non-military use of the term mission creep is in connection with fusion centers.
 Fusion centers were originally created as a counter-terrorism measure in the wake of the September 11 attacks in 2001 via the Department of Homeland Security.
-Fusion centers were intended to facilitate the collaboration and sharing of information across various levels of government and private sector entities connected with Americas's critical infrastructures.
+Fusion centers were intended to facilitate the collaboration and sharing of information across various levels of government and private sector entities connected with America's critical infrastructure.
 By 2011 there were 72 fusion centers in the United States.
 Fusion centers have been criticized for sharing information on crimes other than terrorism - potentially violating the civil rights of American citizens - which has been described as mission creep.

 The International Monetary Fund, founded to maintain fixed exchange rates for developed countries, transitioned to funding developing countries in the 1970s.
 In 2005, scholars Sarah Babb and Ariel Buira remarked that the evolving goals of the IMF represented mission creep.

 Within recent decades U.S. police forces (and SWAT teams in particular) have become increasingly militarized and expanded in focus in a manner described by The Economist as mission creep.